somestuffo7/hw0-arthur/hw0.md

 	<br>
 	The passwords start with a string they all have in common: 'rickyCorpPassword' and end with a random unique string.
 This means we want to use a wildcard in our search.
 </details>
+What does the S stand for in RSA?